NormandErwan/ArucoUnity/docs/manual/calibrate-a-camera.md

 ## Reuse calibration data

 You may already have calibrated your camera and want to directly reuse your calibration data.
-Aruco Unity doesn't use the YAML format used by OpenCV to store these data but use XML files.
-Therefore you need to create by hand calibration file for Aruco Unity.
+ArucoUnity doesn't use the YAML format used by OpenCV to store these data but use XML files.
+Therefore you need to create by hand calibration file for ArucoUnity.

 Make a copy of `Assets/ArucoUnity/CameraParameters/<CameraType>Example.xml` and transfer your calibration data.